BL-Labs/arcadeinterface/gameideas.md

 ###Validation
 It’s possible to extract a lot of this stuff semi-automatically, but the human would be validating that semi-automatic work, and might also find additional details missed by the other process.

+    Might be that the joystick lets people switch between text that is highlighted as a useful noun-phrase.

 ###Why this is useful